What Is Hyperbaric Oxygen Therapy? A Complete Guide

 - Multiplace chambers — room-sized chambers that treat multiple patients simultaneously.
 Patients breathe oxygen through a mask or hood while the chamber is pressurized with air.

-Hard-shell chambers can reach pressures of 2.0 to 3.0 ATA (atmospheres absolute), which is the range used for FDA-approved treatment protocols.
+Hard-shell chambers can reach pressures of 2.0 to 3.0 ATA (atmospheres absolute), which is the range used for UHMS-approved treatment protocols.

 Soft-Shell (Mild) Chambers